Samsung Internet Browser in the Chromium Era: Expansion, Innovation, Privacy & Performance

 **Market Position:** While its global market share is dominated by Chrome and Safari, Samsung Internet maintains a **strong and loyal user base, particularly in regions where Samsung smartphones are dominant**.
 It is consistently ranked as one of the top browsers for Android in terms of performance and features.

-Summary Timeline
+## Summary Timeline

-~2009-2010: Origins as the default browser for Samsung’s Bada OS, based on WebKit.
+| ~2009–2010 | Origins as the default browser for Samsung’s Bada OS, based on WebKit. |

-2012 onward: Becomes the pre-installed default browser on Samsung’s Android Galaxy devices.
+| 2012 onward | Becomes the pre-installed default browser on Samsung’s Android Galaxy devices. |

-2013: Announces the critical switch to the Chromium engine, aligning its core with modern web standards.
+| 2013 | Announces switch to the Chromium engine, aligning with modern web standards. |

-2015: Introduces official Ad Blocker support, a major differentiator that boosted its popularity.
+| 2015 | Introduces official Ad Blocker support, boosting popularity. |

-2017: Released on the Google Play Store, making it available for all Android phones.
+| 2017 | Released on the Google Play Store for all Android devices. |

 In essence, the history of Samsung Internet is a story of a company leveraging its hardware dominance to build a software product that evolved from a simple necessity into a genuinely competitive and innovative browser.